“Sign on the Dotted Line”

 Share This Post

 In society, people are always rushing.
 We download videos fast, stream music instantly, and eat fast food on the go.
-However, the last place you should ever feel rushed is right before you review a contract before signing.
-As a Michigan real estate attorney with more than 35 years of experience, I cannot overstate how many clients come through my door in a panic because they endorsed an agreement without understanding what was in it.
+However, you should never feel rushed when reviewing a contract.
+As a Michigan real estate attorney with over 35 years of experience, I see countless clients panic.
+They signed an agreement without understanding its terms.

 The 24-Hour Rule: Why You Should Never Sign Under Pressure

 Here is a rule I share with every client: if someone presents you with a contract, do not sign it on the spot.
 Instead, take at least 24 hours to review the document carefully.
-This applies whether the agreement is a real estate contract, a business deal, an employment offer, or a service agreement.
+This rule covers real estate contracts, business deals, employment offers, and service agreements.

 Why 24 hours?
-Because pressure is the enemy of good decision-making.
+Pressure is the enemy of good decision-making.
 Salespeople, real estate agents, and even well-meaning business partners sometimes create a sense of urgency around signing.
-They may tell you the deal will disappear, that the terms are “standard,” or that there is nothing to worry about.
+They may claim the deal will disappear, the terms are “standard,” or there is nothing to worry about.
 In my experience, those assurances often turn out to be wrong.

 Additionally, taking time allows you to read the document more than once.
 The first read-through helps you understand the general terms.
-The second read helps you catch details you missed — especially in the default and termination provisions that most people skip entirely.
-If anything in the document seems confusing or concerning, that 24-hour window gives you time to consult with an attorney before you commit.
+The second read catches missed details.
+Pay close attention to the default and termination provisions that most people skip entirely.
+If anything seems confusing, use that 24-hour window to consult an attorney before you commit.

 Michigan’s “Duty to Read” Doctrine: What It Means for You

 Many people assume that if they did not read a contract, they cannot be held to its terms.
 Unfortunately, the law says otherwise.
-Under a well-established legal principle known as the “duty to read” doctrine, courts presume that a person who signs a contract has read and understood every word.
+Michigan courts enforce the “duty to read” doctrine.
+Under this principle, judges presume you read and understood every word before signing.

-As a result, if you sign a contract in Michigan without reading it, you will almost certainly be bound by its terms.
+Therefore, signing a contract without reading it binds you to its terms.
 The courts will not rescue you simply because you were in a rush or trusted the other party’s verbal assurances.

 Limited Exceptions to the Duty to Read

 There are narrow circumstances where courts may excuse a party from the duty to read.
 These exceptions typically involve situations where the other party engaged in affirmative misconduct.
-Specifically, courts have recognized exceptions for:
+Specifically, courts recognize exceptions for:

-• Fraud or misrepresentation: If the other party actively concealed or misrepresented the terms of the contract, you may have grounds to void the agreement.
+• Fraud or misrepresentation: If the other party actively concealed or lied about the terms, you may void the agreement.

-• Duress or undue influence: If you were coerced or pressured into signing through threats or improper influence, the contract may be voidable.
+• Duress or undue influence: If threats or improper pressure forced you to sign, the contract may be voidable.

 However, these defenses are difficult to prove and require substantial evidence.
 Therefore, the safest approach is always to read every word before you sign.